vic-torr/machines-monitor/README.md

 ## Another important statistics

-- A statistic that was stored is the CPU time consumption of each process.
-It's important to monitor remote machines which were left at a prolonged processing job.
+- The statistic that was also stored is the CPU time consumption of each process.
+It's important to monitor remote machines lefted at a prolonged processing job.

 ## Alternative implementation

 A second implementation not detailed here but with higher scalability and robustness could be implemented by 2 modules: a centralized DB, which runs at the monitor server; and a daemon running in each client machine to be monitored.
 The last one waits for a GET request.
-When it's signalized, it answers, DB machine/API, retrieving a JSON with the previously listed information.
+When it's signalized it answers, by DB machine/API, posting a JSON with the previously listed information.

 # 2)
 To know whether the decision must be automated or not relies on the difference of time cost to automate it versus the accumulated time consumed on repeating this task.
-If a task isn't usual or doesn’t consume much time users can even don't want to use the automation.
-So, when working with a daily scheduled task, which spends more than 1 minute, 5 times is enough to decide whether implement automation or not.
+If a task isn't usual or doesn’t consume much time users can even choose not to use the automation.
+So, when working with a daily scheduled task that spends more than 1 minute, 5 times is enough to decide whether implement automation or not.

 # 3) Containers